sciactive/pnotify/README.md

 * `title_escape: false` - Whether to escape the content of the title.
 (Not allow HTML.)
 * `text: false` - The notice's text.
 * `text_escape: false` - Whether to escape the content of the text.
 (Not allow HTML.)
 * `styling: "brighttheme"` - What styling classes to use.
-(Can be either "brighttheme", "bootstrap3", "fontawesome", or a custom style object.
-See the source in the end of pnotify.js for the properties in a style object.)
+What styling classes to use.
+(Can be "brighttheme", "bootstrap3", "bootstrap4", or a styling object.
+See the source in PNotifyStyleMaterial.html for the properties in a style object.)
+* `icons: "brighttheme"` - What icons to use (Can be "brighttheme", "bootstrap3", "fontawesome4", "fontawesome5", or an icon object.
+See the source in PNotifyStyleMaterial.html for the properties in an icon object.)
 * `addclass: ""` - Additional classes to be added to the notice.
 (For custom styling.)
 * `cornerclass: ""` - Class to be added to the notice for corner styling.
 * `auto_display: true` - Display the notice when it is created.
 Turn this off to add notifications to the history without displaying them.